Quick Start

 npm init -y

-yarn add -D web-extend @rsbuild/core @web-extend/rsbuild-plugin
+yarn add -D web-extend @rsbuild/core @web-extend/rsbuild-plugin web-ext

-It is also recommended to install TypeScript、React/Vue、Eslint/Prettier/Biome etc, for enhancing the development experience (Optional).
+It is also recommended to install TypeScript、React/Vue、ESLint/Prettier/Biome etc, for enhancing the development experience (Optional).

 Add scripts